[Exclusive] EU report on Turkey includes possible tourism sanctions

 Already a member?

-That was the gist of a 15-page strategy paper circulated by the EU foreign service on Saturday (20 March) and seen by EUobserver.
+That was the gist of a 16-page strategy paper circulated by the EU foreign service on Saturday (20 March) and seen by EUobserver.

-The toughest sanctions options included: "measures targeting ... sectors important for Turkish economy, such as a prohibition to supply of tourism services, negative travel advice by member states", it said.
+The toughest sanctions options included: "measures targeting ... sectors important for the Turkish economy, such as a prohibition to supply of tourism services, negative travel advice by member states", it said.

 It also spoke of "measures in the energy and related sectors, such as import/export bans on certain goods and technologies".